-The Portfolio invests principally in the equity securities of large companies domiciled in Europe or with significant European activities.
+The Pan European Equities Portfolio seeks to achieve capital appreciation by investing principally in the equity securities of large companies domiciled in Europe or with significant European activities.
 The Portfolio may further invest in the equity securities of European Smaller Companies and Money Market Instruments.